You love animals. That’s why you chose to become a vet.

 Your veterinary website comes with Google Analytics installed.

 It’s a great way for you to see what’s happening on your website; who visits it and which pages they go to.

 But you also get a free weekly analytics report email that shares important information in a beautiful presentation, along with some social media metrics.

 Your website also contains a search box that records what people who use it search for.

 That way you can see what people are looking for when they land on your website.

 You’d hate to have to frustrate people by having them pinch and zoom to read and see your veterinary mastery.

-You’d think a vet website with all of this functionality will put you back the price of a Samoyed, but no, it won’t.
+You’d think a vet website with all of this functionality will put you back the price of this plush, super expensive office chair.